rpy2/rpy2/doc/source/introduction.rst

            f(3)
 	   ''')

-The expression above will return the value 18.85, but first creates an R function `f`.
+The expression above returns the value 18.85, but first creates an R function `f`.
 That function `f` is present in the R `Global Environement`, and can be accessed with the `__getitem__` mechanism outlined above: